 These inert grow mediums are responsible for stabilizing the plant, and provide excellent aeration.
 To learn more about these mediums, view our full Hydroponic Grow Media Section.

-At Hydrobuilder, we offer four of the most common and effective hydroponic systems available, but there are two others you may come across.
-All hydroponic systems operate similarly, using a reservoir to hold water/nutrients and a grow tray or stand to hold the plants.
+At Hydrobuilder, we offer four of the most common and effective types of hydroponic equipment supplies available, but there are two others you may come across.
+All these systems operate similarly, using a reservoir to hold water/nutrients and a grow tray or stand to hold the plants.

 - Ebb and Flow- Commonly referred to as flood and drain, this hydro setup requires a grow medium, and plants will have their rootzone flooded with nutrients, before they drain back out into the reservoir.

-- Deep Water Culture- Also known as DWC, this is the most simple hydroponic system available.
+- Deep Water Culture- Also known as DWC, this is the most simple hydro type available.
 Roots are suspended directly in the reservoir in a net pot.
 An air pump and stone provide constant oxygen to the submerged roots.